qppd/Smart-Cabinet/README.md

 1. Trigger enrollment mode via a button or special fingerprint sequence.
 2. Follow LCD prompts to enroll a new fingerprint.

 ### Auto-Close
 1. If no motion is detected for 60 seconds, the cabinet closes automatically.
 2. Reed switch confirms the door is fully closed.

+### Emergency Stop
+- Limit switches trigger an immediate stop of stepper motors for safety.

 ---